ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

     npm install dotenv --save

-Then, create a .env file in the root directory of our project, and add your Metamask private key and HTTP Alchemy API URL to it.
+Then, create a .env file in the root directory of our project, and add your MetaMask private key and HTTP Alchemy API URL to it.

-* Follow [these instructions](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) to export your private key from Metamask
+- Follow [these instructions](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) to export your private key from MetaMask

-* See below to get HTTP Alchemy API URL and copy it to your clipboard
+- See below to get HTTP Alchemy API URL and copy it to your clipboard

 ![Copy your Alchemy API URL](./copy-alchemy-api-url.gif)